llaenowyd/hello-chris/src/markdown/message.md

 # ⚠ Top Secret ⚠

-## This is an example of some kind of private message.
+## This is intended to represent a confidential message.

 ## Emphasis